 The skin is prepared routinely.

 The incision is placed over the suspected site of the lesion.
 If the location of the small bowel obstruction is not known, a lower midline incision is often used, since the lower ileum is most frequently involved.
 The incision is made preferably above or below an old abdominal scar, if present, because the site of the obstruction will most likely be near this point, especially if the scar was tender before operation.
 A culture of the peritoneal fluid is taken, the amount, color, and consistency being noted.
 Bloody fluid indicates vascular obstruction.
 The dilated loops of intestine are retracted or removed carefully from the peritoneal cavity to a warm, moist surface and covered with gauze packs soaked in warm saline solution.
-When strangulation is present, the surgeon must determine the viability of the involved intestine by taking into consideration these factors: (1) a cadaveric odor; (2) the presence of ...
+When strangulation is present, the surgeon must determine the viability of the involved intestine by taking into consideration these factors: (1) a ...